BCRPA 2010 Conference

 What People Say about Muscle Imbalances Revealed

-“Not long ago I was talking with an individual whom I consider to be in the elite crowd of fitness professionals.
-At the time I was struggling to make sense of the array of information
+“Not long ago, I talked with an individual I consider to be in the elite crowd of fitness professionals.
+At the time, I was struggling to make sense of the array of information

-that is in this industry and all of the different assessments.
-His reply was, “the best just don’t miss anything, take all of the information you can and add tools to your tool belt.
+in this industry and the different assessments.
+He replied, “the best thing is don’t miss anything, take all the information you can and add tools to your tool belt.

-Muscle Imbalances Revealed is most definitely another tool to my belt.
+Muscle Imbalances Revealed is most definitely another tool on my belt.
 It is comprehensive and has everything from specific assessments to taking a new look at exercise and movement compensations.”

 Pete Brown